Like us on facebook

 review us on google

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact Gary Saphire, DPM from Parkway Podiatry.
+Many people suffer from bouts of heel pain.
+For more information, contact Gary Saphire, DPM of Parkway Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 • Excessive running